10 beers to try before you die

 I’m starting with lager because, along with beer itself, it gets a very bad rap from people who don’t know better.
 Lager is not bland – bland lager is bland.
 Good lager is loaded with biscuity sweetness and lemony bitterness.
 Hacker Gold along with Kout 12, unfiltered Pilsner Urquell and Hacker-Pschorr Keller, is the best lager in the world.
 And one of the best beers in the world, period.

 There is no brewery quite like Schlenkerla.
 Found in the heart of Franconia in Germany, this brewpub has become world famous for its smoked beers.
 They use majority smoked malt for a huge oaky and bacon-y aroma and flavour on top of their well brewed, clean Germanic beers.
 They use so much smoke that their helles lager, which contains no smoke at all, is still smokier than any beer you’ve ever had.
 Except the Marzen, obviously, which is almost as effective as a nicotine patch.
+But it smells like bacon.

 Quite possible the only unique beer in the world, we have never tasted a beer that came close to Orval.
 That’s partly down to it’s dry-hopping (rare in Belgium) and unique strain of brett yeast, which give it a pithy orange bitterness and cider-like edge, but it’s also because no two Orvals taste the same either.
 Each beer seems to age at its own pace, replacing the sweet citrus with more dry cider and a farmyard funk that gets deeper and deeper.